bsong97/optimera/README.md

 A repository that stores and shows some of the optimization problems

+It requires the Coopr package (not included) which contains the Pyomo (Python Optimization Modeling Object) library.
+The Coopr package calls the GLPK solver to solve the LP problem.

 Currently with the following problem:

 wyndor
 ------
-A simple linear optimization problem that optimizes the profit from a plant which produces windows and doors.
-It requires the Coopr package which contains the Pyomo (Python Optimization Modeling Object) library.
-The Coopr package calls the GLPK solver to solve the LP problem.
+A simple LP problem that optimizes the profit from a plant which produces windows and doors.

 hansen